 The Most Interesting and Niche Choice: Birds Choice Whole Peanut Blue Jay Feeder

-Blue Jays will also fancy sunflower seed, mealworms, cracked corn and, occasionally, suet at bird feeders.
-However, I’d strongly suggest peanuts over these.
+In addition to peanuts, Blue Jays also fancy sunflower seed, mealworms, cracked corn and, occasionally, suet at bird feeders.
+However, I’d suggest peanuts over these.
 In my experience, Blue Jays will poke at these offerings but will go out of their way to stop by if you have tantalizing peanuts.